Pictures of Week in Latin America & Caribbean Photo Gallery

 This photo gallery highlights some of the most compelling images made or published by Associated Press photographers in Latin America and the Caribbean.
-It was curated by AP Photo Editor Tomas Stargardter in Mexico City.
+It was curated by AP photo editor Anita Baca in Mexico City.

 Follow AP visual journalism: